Compression with wildcards: All exact, or all minimal hitting sets: Numerical experiments

-We mention that using the third badness-test to convert merely-good rows to very-good rows (9.9) has not yet been implemented in the author's Mathematica program.
-Once this happens, also hypergraphs triggering semifinal rows with excessively large promise (such as $\HH(1000,10,200)$) will enjoy a first grade minhit algorithm, provided $R$ is moderate.
-For large $R$, recur to parallelization, which leads us to 11.4.

-{\bf 11.4} In [GV] nineteen methods to calculate $MHS(\HH)$ have been pitted against each other on a common platform, using a variety of real-life datasets.
-Our minhit algorithm does not post factum fit that platform.
+{\bf 11.6} In [1] nineteen methods to calculate ${\it MHS}(\HH)$ have been pitted against each other on a common platform, using a variety of real-life datasets.
+Our method\footnote{ As we have seen, we proposed many variants to achieve various subgoals, but for brevity let us stick with "our method".
+(In a previous version of this article we bothered to name all these variants.)} does not post factum fit that platform.
 For one thing, it is implemented in high-level Mathematica code and so far only ran on the author's laptop (Dell Latitude 7410).
-Furthermore, much different from [GV], all hypergraphs in Table 15 have random and equicardinal hyperedges (which in view of 11.3 may be disadvantageous).
-Nevertheless, let us attempt a preliminary comparison with two specific algorithms investigated in [GV].
-First, the {\it [MU]-algorithm} like us (see 9.6) relies on the MC-condition but proceeds one-by-one.
-Second, building on ideas of Knuth, the {\it [T]-algorithm} of Toda like us uses compression, but in more implicite ways (BDD's).
-These two algorithms also happen to be the champions\footnote{Let us cite from [GV, Sec.
-5.4] (using our acronyms [T] and [MU]): {\it The algorithms of [MU] and [T] are far faster than their competitors across a variety of input set families.
-[T] is extremely fast on inputs for which it terminates (...).
-However it frequently exhausted the 32GB available memory on our workstation.} In [GV,Sec.
+Furthermore, much different from [1], all hypergraphs in Table 8 have random and equicardinal hyperedges (which in view of 11.3 may be disadvantageous).
+Nevertheless, let us attempt a preliminary comparison with two specific algorithms investigated in [1].
+First, the {\it Murakami-Uno-algorithm [4]} (like us to some extent)) relies on the MC-condition but proceeds one-by-one.
+Second, building on ideas of Knuth, the {\it [Toda-algorithm [5]}, like us, uses compression, but in more implicite ways (BDD's).
+These two algorithms also happen to be the champions\footnote{Let us cite from [1, Sec.
+5.4]: {\it The algorithms of [4] and [5] are far faster than their competitors across a variety of input set families.
+Toda is extremely fast on inputs for which it terminates (...).
+However it frequently exhausted the 32GB available memory on our workstation.} In [1,Sec.
 5.4] the authors describe a collection of 128 million minimal transversals as '{\it enormous}'.
-This is true, but only if listed one-by-one. } in [GV].
-Since the MC-condition has received plenty attention in Sections 8 to 10, let us devote the remainder of 11.5 to the [T]-algorithm.
-Here come four aspects where the minhit algorithm seems to win out (but since talk is cheap only direct confrontation can ultimately determine the pros and cons of both).
+This is true, but only if listed one-by-one. } in [1].
+Since the MC-condition has received plenty attention in Sections 9 and 10, let us devote the remainder of 11.6 to the [5]-algorithm.
+Here come four aspects where our method seems to win out (but since talk is cheap only direct confrontation can ultimately determine the pros and cons of both).